-Amélie de Montchalin, Minister of State for European Affairs, attached to the Minister for Europe and Foreign Affairs, will take part in the General Affairs Council in Luxembourg on June 18.
+Amélie de Montchalin, Minister of State for European Affairs, attached to the Minister for Europe and Foreign Affairs, took part in the General Affairs Council in Brussels on November 19.

 The ministers started preparing for the European Council due to take place from December 12 to 13, 2019.

 - Climate change: The minister of state reaffirmed the need for the European Council to adopt, in December, the EU’s long-term strategy in order to achieve the goal of carbon neutrality by 2050.

 - European budget 2021-2027: The minister of state underscored that the European Council in December will be an important step for the European budget in terms of addressing all items (expenditure, revenue, conditionalities) based on the forthcoming budgeted proposal by the Finnish presidency.
 She recommended that a Euro Summit be held in December in order to confirm progress on the eurozone budget.